What is the weather going to be like in Scotland today?

 What is the weather going to be like in Scotland today?
-Wednesday's forecast as more sunshine predicted in Edinburgh and Glasgow
+Friday's forecast as more sunshine predicted in Glasgow and Edinburgh

-We’ve been lucky this week as the sun continues to shine, or at least, keeps the rain at bay.

-The bright weather is set to continue with parts of the country getting hotter still by the time the weekend rolls around.
+We are at the end of a glorious week of sunshine, and we’re in for a smashing weekend too.

 Edinburgh